paglimo/beegfs-go/watch/README.md

 another thread to send acknowledgements so events can be received/processed at a different rate than they are acknowledged.

-While retaining events for some period of time after they are sent to a subscriber is critical to avoid dropped events, there is a finite number of events (as defined by `--metadata.event-buffer-size`) BeeWatch will keep in its buffer before old events are dropped to make way for new ones.
+While retaining events for some period of time after they are sent to a subscriber is critical to avoid dropped events, there is a finite number of events (as defined by the `event-buffer-size` configuration) BeeWatch will keep in its buffer before old events are dropped to make way for new ones.
 Thus it is important once subscribers handle an event they acknowledge the event sequence ID back to BeeWatch so the corresponding buffers can be freed.
-Internally BeeWatch performs garbage collection periodically (determined by `--metadata.event-buffer-gc-frequency`), freeing up in bulk multiple events once they are acknowledged by all subscribers.
+Internally BeeWatch performs garbage collection periodically (determined by `event-buffer-gc-frequency`), freeing up in bulk multiple events once they are acknowledged by all subscribers.
 If subscribers fail to send acknowledgement (due to misconfiguration/implementation or being disconnected), once the BeeWatch buffer is full, we no longer do bulk garbage collection and fallback to deleting individual events as new events are received from the Metadata service.
 While this minimizes the number of events dropped due to a buffer overflow, it will incur a severe performance penalty, thus subscribers should not rely on events eventually being dropped when the buffer overflows in lieu of properly acknowledging events.

 TL;DR - Don't think sending acknowledgements is optional.